TanushChugh19/Octahedron-AI/README.md

 5️⃣ Run the Bot
 python bot.py

-6️⃣ Alternatively, use setup.sh or setup.bat
+6️⃣ Alternatively, use setup.sh or setup.bat and perform step 3 and 4
 - For Linux/macOS:
   bash setup.sh
 - For Windows: